 They are willing to only make a small profit - and sometimes even a loss - just so that bet does not officially lose.

 Why do people cash out?
 That is a question that is asked every day.
-Punters cash out because of three things - to receive smaller earnings, to just cut their losses as one leg is severely letting them down or to get back some of their initial stake in order to place another bet.
+Sports bettors cash out because of three things - to receive smaller earnings, to just cut their losses as one leg is severely letting them down or to get back some of their initial stake in order to place another bet.

 Punters should already know what the Vig is when it comes to sports betting.
 It stands for vigorish and it is the house edge.
 It is the cut the bookmaker takes for you to put your bet on.